 Whether you’re a part of some team, or a manager, or someone who runs their own business, you need a work planner to keep track of your day-to-day activities.
 There are always people you need to follow up with, tasks that need to be finished, and plans that need to be made.
 When you use a planner for work, you keep all of these details organized in one place so that you don’t have to refer to different applications, notebooks, emails, and journals to find something.

-A bullet journal is exactly what it sounds like.
+A bullet journal is exactly what it sounds like and it's another great idea for a planner.
 It’s a simple journal where you use bullets to plan your entire day.
 It’s a blank canvas and perfect for those who want to design their own planner.
 Bullet journals don’t go into too much detail and are great for those who like to keep things simple and minimal.
 To get started, you have to organize your bullet journal--this video from the official Bullet Journal account is a great overview.

 These types of planners are great to keep your personal and professional life separate.
 You can use personal planners to keep track of doctor appointments, scheduling important dates for the kids, planning date nights with your spouse, and even doing some meal planning.
 Are there any chores that you need to do around the house?
 Like calling a plumber or fixing that light in the basement?
 All these tasks can be included in your personal planner.